 So if you ever see a clockwork 490 for $20, buy it.
 They are one of the rarest Marx pieces, and the easiest to overlook.
 The very similar-looking 400 clockwork locomotive is exceptionally common, but Marx didn’t make very many clockwork 490s.
 They were only made in 1962, and came in two varieties: with and without a rubber bulb smoke unit that puffed baking soda.

-I’m not an expert on pricing by any stretch, but it seems to me that $100 is a perfectly fair starting point for a clockwork 490, as uncommon as they are.
+I have a hard time estimating pricing because these come up for sale so rarely.
+I think $100 seems like a fair starting point for a clockwork 490, as uncommon as they are.
+It’s rarer than a WM Crooks, which can reach those prices even if it’s broken.
 But of course you’d have to find the right person to get that price.
 Only the very most dedicated Marx collectors even know it exists, and only some of them know it’s something special.